 - I think flowers are a necessity at almost every party and I used the same style arrangements as the seated table, this time using brown vases for contrast.

 - An open drawer provides the perfect home for a large hydrangea and babies breath, as well as house numbers to represent the “class of” year.
-House numbers from Lowe’s were applied to long wooden skewers using Glue Dots and inserted into a foam block covered with green moss.
-Another printed pennant was also added to the arrangement.
+Apply house numbers from the home improvement store to long wooden skewers using Glue Dots.
+Insert them into a foam block covered with green moss.
+Add a printed pennant to the arrangement.

 - Finally, embellishments were added to the orange cake with a small pennant and ribbon flag.